-The preliminary hearing for two brothers accused of killing a Pawhuska oilman has been postponed yet again.
+One of two brothers accused of killing a Pawhuska oilman has been transferred to federal custody.

 If convicted in tribal court, the brothers could face up to one year in jail, a $5,000 fine and banishment from Osage lands for 20 years.